 University Housing works to create an inclusive environment for all students.
 We work with students on an individual basis.
 To talk through your Housing assignment or Housing needs please contact Evelyn Buck at 919-515-2440.

-How do I navigate University Recreation as a transgender student?
+How do I navigate Wellness and Recreation as a transgender student?

-What about if I want to participate in Intramural or Club Sports?
+What if I want to participate in Intramural or Club Sports?